1 Day Gorilla Trekking in Rwanda

 - Ranger fees.

-- Private transportation with our customized and air-conditioned safari vehicle.
+- Private transportation with our customised and air-conditioned safari vehicle.

 The 1-day Gorilla Trekking in Rwanda exclusions